-• Start with a group game.
+Start with a group game.
 Fox and Goose is a good one to start with.
 Have kids sit in a circle.
 The bean bag represents the goose.
 It can only be passed one direction, from one child to the next.
 The fox is the ball.
 Start it on the other side of the circle.
 The fox can be passed in any direction or thrown to someone across the circle and passed around.
 If a child gets caught with both the fox and goose in their hands or lap, the fox has caught the goose! (and that child is out).
 Play a few rounds.

-This lesson was written by Zoe Shark, Susan Schafer, and Dolores Daniels of the City of Fort Collins Master Naturalist Department.

-- Discuss, what skills did this game strengthen?
-(Critical thinking, coordination, quick decision-making). - Divide the group into 2-3 smaller groups.
-These groups will alternate playing two or three of the three games: - Marbles- draw a circle in the dirt.
+Divide the group into 2-3 smaller groups.
+These groups will alternate playing two or three of the three games:

+- Marbles-draw a circle in the dirt.
 Place all the smaller marbles inside the circle.
 Have two teams-each team gets a shooter (larger) marble.
 They take turns trying to shoot the smaller marbles out of the circle with the larger marble (The shooting hand is on the edge of the circle.
 Hold the marble in the crook of the index finger with the thumb behind it, and flick the marble out with the thumb).
 The team that shoots the most marbles of the circle wins.
-(Pioneer boys often played marbles while the girls played "Graces" or hopscotch.
-"Graces" or "Hoops and Sticks" is where a pair of children takes two sticks each.
-Placing the hoop over the ends of the two sticks together, the first child flicks the hoop off the stick towards the second child, and the second child tries to catch the hoop with their sticks.
-This game was often played by girls to help them be graceful and coordinated.
-Children will not play hoops and sticks but note it's similarity to the Hoop & Pole Game below.) - Buffalo Wheel or Hoop & Pole Game- Played by Native American boys (Arapaho) to sharpen hunting skills and hand-eye coordination.
-Natives of different groups have their own special ways to play the Hoop and Pole game, but in all the games a person tosses a long dart of some kind at a circular hoop.
-In this version of the game the hoop is rolled along the ground, set into motion by a third player, while the two other players throw their pole as the hoop rolls in front of them.
-The score depends on how or if the pole falls on or through the hoop. - Pick-Up Sticks- This would have been an easy game for pioneer children to play because they could find sticks lying around the school.
+(Boys often played marbles while girls played "Graces" or hopscotch.) - Hoops and Sticks (Graces)-A pair of children takes two sticks each.
+Place the hoop over the ends of the two sticks together.
+Flick the hoop off the stick towards the second child, and the second child tries to catch the hoop with their sticks.
+(Background: This game was called "Graces" and was often played by girls to help them be graceful and coordinated.)

+• Pick-Up Sticks-this would have been an easy game to play because children could find sticks lying around the school.
 Gather the sticks in a bundle and hold right above the ground.
 Drop the bundle of sticks.
 Each child takes turns trying to pick up a stick without moving any of the others.
 If they move another stick, they miss their turn and go on to the next child.
 If a child picks up a stick without moving another one, they keep the stick on their pile.
 The child with the most sticks at the end wins.
 (This is a good game for coordination and concentration.)
-A similar game using sticks was played by Native American children in which sticks were painted with different symbols on different sides and dropped on the ground.
-Children would add up points based on the symbols that would turn face-up, like dice.
-(This game taught math skills).